pc2/CustoNN2/projectplan/Project Report/MetricsPorposal.md

 ### Rate Correct Score
-Taking inspiration from the field of Memory and  Cognitive research , we can combine accuracy and latency by considering Rate Correct Score[André Vandierendonck][2]
+Taking inspiration from the field of Memory and  Cognitive research , we can combine accuracy and latency by considering Rate Correct Score[{2}}][2]
 It is defined as

 RCS= c/(∑Rt)